Treating Mallet, Hammer, and Claw Toes

 Buy low-heeled shoes with plenty of room in the front.
 This keeps your toes from being jammed against the end of your shoe.
 It also keeps your shoe from rubbing the tops of your toes.

 To file down a corn or callus, soak your foot in warm water.
 This softens the hard skin.
 Dry your foot.
 Then gently rub the corn or callus with a pumice stone or nail file.

 Pads and Splints

-If you still have pain, you may need to put a pad or splint on the toe.
+If you still have pain, you may need to put a pad or splint on your toe.
 This helps take pressure off the painful corn or callus.